ashubham/custody/docs/reference/api/getLastMessage.md

 # csty.getLastMessage

-Returns a promise resolving to the last message from the specified/default reciever.
+Returns a promise resolving to the last message from the specified/default receiver.

 Example
 ```js